knpuniversity/ansible/knpu/php-nginx-mysql.md

 ```

 And by the way, in the real world... where you can't fast-forward through Ansible,
 running the playbook takes awhile.
-So, you might want to add multiple steps before
+So, you might want to add multiple tasks before
-testhing things.
+testing things.

 Ok, worked again!
 In theory, Nginx is now installed and running!
 Switch over to
 the VM and try to hit our server: